 ?!?
 If anything it was the other way round (Anschluss

 However, the texts still do have to fulfil an important role, in particular to provide some basic context for the photos.
-That they do, just about, in a rudimentary fashion at least, just don't expect prose of high eloquence or much in-depth background information.
+That they do, at least in a rudimentary fashion, just don't expect much in-depth background information.
 The point of this book are clearly the photos; and those are often of very high quality, many are downright stunning.

 So what is covered out of the world of dark tourism?